Water Damage – Causes, Types, Health Risks & Restoration

 Responding to Water Leaks and Damage

 The faster you respond, the better your outcome will be.
-Water infiltration that’s ignored will worsen, resulting in more damage and higher costs than if it’s remediated immediately.
-Therefore, it’s crucial to respond to the damage as soon as you notice it.
+Ignored water infiltration will worsen, resulting in more damage and higher costs than if remediated immediately.
+Therefore, responding to the damage is crucial as soon as you notice it.

 As soon as you identify any damage in your home, you need to call a restoration company.
 Hire a company that will make you a priority and is available within the next few hours.
-The water restoration company will visit your home to assess the damage and develop a clear plan of action.
+The water restoration company will visit your home to assess the damage and develop a clear action plan.

 In the meantime, you should take several immediate actions while you wait for the restoration company to arrive: